-- 4.7.1 The medical staff may remove any officer if at least five or 20%, whichever is larger, sign a petition advocating for such action.
-The petition must be followed by an affirmative vote by two-thirds (2/3) of those active staff members casting ballot votes. - a.
+- 4.7.1 The medical staff may remove any officer or Member at Large if at least 50% sign a petition advocating for such action.
+The petition must be followed by an affirmative vote by two thirds (2/3) of those active staff members casting ballot votes. - a.
 Automatic removal shall be for failure to meet those responsibilities assigned within these bylaws, failure to comply with policies and procedures of the medical staff, for conduct or statements that damage the hospital, its goals, or programs, or an automatic or precautionary suspension of clinical privileges that lasts more than thirty days.
-The Board will determine if the member has failed in his/her duties after consulting with the joint conference committee.
+The Board will determine if the member has failed in his/her responsibilities after consulting with the joint conference committee. - 4.7.2 Resignation: Any elected officer or Member at Large may resign at any time by giving written notice to the MEC.
+Such resignation takes effect on the date of receipt, when a successor is elected, or any later time specified therein.